 Buddleia davidii (Butterfly Bush) is a wonderful shrub with large, fragrant, colorful flowers that attract a flutter of butterflies into your summer garden.
 Butterfly Bushes are extremely easy to grow and any novice gardener will have success with this genus.
 Plus they are the absolute best butterfly attracting plant you can grow.
 Buddleia breeders are hard at work creating marvelous new cultivars with novel flower colors, flower shapes, leaf colors, and dwarf habits.
 If you are still growing some of the older cultivars, you will be amazed how far they have come in recent years.

-Buddleia davidii is cold hardy to zone 5 which makes it suitable for most gardeners in the United States.
-However, hybrids that have been bred with other Buddleia species may be less cold tolerant as some of the other wild species are only hardy to zone 7 or 8.
+Butterfly bushes are cold hardy to zone 5 which makes it suitable for most gardeners in the United States.
+However, hybrids that have been bred with other buddleia species may be less cold tolerant, as some of the other wild species are only hardy to zone 7 or 8.
 Near the edge of their hardiness range, they will die back to the ground in the winter and act more like herbaceous perennials.
 Buddleia are tough plants that can tolerate lean and alkaline soils.
 They look best in a well drained average garden soil with a pH of 5.5 to 7.0 but can tolerate an alkaline pH up to 8.5.
 Buddleia do not like poorly drained soils and will rot.
 Clay soils are best when amended with organic material or when the bed is raised up above the surrounding grade.
-Buddleia are not heavy feeders, so a good, nutritionally balanced soil with adequate organic amendments is fine.
+Nor are they heavy feeders, so a good, nutritionally balanced soil with adequate organic amendments will suffice.

 Buddleia are generally free of pests and diseases in the garden.
 When the plants are stressed they may be attacked by spider mites.
 Less frequently Japanese beetles, caterpillars, weevils, or mullein moth may feed on the plants.
 Scale has also been reported on stressed plants in some states.
 Spider mites can be controlled with a commercial miticide or oil spray, but it is better to keep the plant stress free by providing adequate moisture, soil drainage, and fertilizer.
 It is best to minimize chemicals, especially if your goal is to provide a breeding ground for butterflies.

-Buddleia are considered to be deer resistant.
+Buddleia are considered to be deer resistant perennials.
 Deer prefer many other plants and will only feed on the butterfly bush as a last resort.

-List of Butterfly species that are attracted to Butterfly Bush flowers
+List of Butterfly species that are attracted to Buddleia flowers

-The sweetly scented Buddleia flowers attract many types of butterflies and at times, the flowers will be covered with hundreds of them.
+The sweetly scented buddleia flowers attract butterflies and at times, the flowers will be covered with hundreds of them.
 Butterfly bush flowers serve as a nectar source for adult butterflies and the leaves too feed the larvae of some butterfly species.
 Buddleia are host plants to the North American butterfly species listed below:

 - American Snout